grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/include-dashboards.md

 }
 ```

-## Include dashboards for a better onboarding experience
+## Enhancing User Onboarding

-By including ready-made dashboards with curated queries and visualizations, you can create a better onboarding experience for your users.
-Do users set up the same variables or panels for every new dashboard?
-Include a dashboard to serve as a template that they can use to scaffold a new dashboard.
-Your users will thank you!
+By bundling dashboards with your plugin, you significantly improve the user onboarding experience.
+Pre-configured dashboards serve as ready-to-use templates, eliminating the need for users to set up common variables, panels or queries from scratch.
+This can greatly enhance user satisfaction and efficiency!